HaroldMills/Vesper/docs/installation.rst

 2. Open a Windows Anaconda Prompt or Unix terminal.

-3. Create a new Conda environment for Vesper and install various Vesper dependencies in it by issuing the command::
+3. Create a new conda environment for Vesper and install various Vesper dependencies in it by issuing the command::

         conda create -n vesper-0.4.7 -c defaults -c conda-forge django=2.1 h5py jsonschema librosa pandas pyephem python=3.6 "pyyaml<5.1" resampy scikit-learn sqlite=3.25